I hope you enjoy this blog post.

 Valuing your Damien Hirst Paintings, Art & Sculptures

-New Bond Street Pawnbrokers are a discreet, luxury pawnbroking service facilitating borrowing against fine art and a variety of artists like Andy Warhol, Bernard Buffet, Damien Hirst, David Hockney, Marc Chagall, Raoul Duffy, Sean Scully, Tom Wesselmann, Tracey Emin, Banksy, and Roy Lichtenstein to name just a few.
+New Bond Street Pawnbrokers are a discreet London based, award winning pawnbroker facilitating pawn services against fine art on a variety of artists like Andy Warhol, Bernard Buffet, Damien Hirst, David Hockney, Marc Chagall, Raoul Duffy, Sean Scully, Tom Wesselmann, Tracey Emin, Banksy, and Roy Lichtenstein to name just a few.

 Authorised and Regulated by the Financial Conduct Authority